StevenWeir038/Kennel39/README.md

 CodingEntrepreneurs](https://www.youtube.com/watch?v=icVke1tJ6aI)
 - [AJ Welch](https://chartio.com/resources/tutorials/how-to-filter-for-empty-or-null-values-in-a-django-queryset/) for a bolstering my understanding of Django lookups.
 - [LearnerAndLearn](https://stackoverflow.com/a/65065813) for there explanation on the difference between multiple arguments and chain filtering and how that affects SQL queries.
+- [Jaysha](https://ordinarycoders.com/blog/article/django-messages-framework) at ordinarycoders for her breakdown of django messaging with Bootstrap.
+- [W3schools](https://www.w3schools.com/bootstrap/bootstrap_alerts.asp) for working with bootstrap.
 - For his useful Bootstrap revision sheet, [Alexander Rechsteiner](https://hackerthemes.com/bootstrap-cheatsheet/)
 - Fellow students, David Bowers and Helena Johansson for their moral support.
-They kept me going during periods of self doubt.
+They kept me going during periods of self doubt (which were many)